hashed-io/hashed-substrate/pallets/fund-admin/README.md

 DrawdownIsNotInDraftOrRejectedStatus
 /// Only investors can update/edit their documents UserIsNotAnInvestor
-/// Max number of projects per builder has been reached MaxProjectsPerBuilderReached
 /// Max number of projects per investor has been reached MaxProjectsPerInvestorReached
-/// Max number of projects per issuer has been reached MaxProjectsPerIssuerReached
-/// Max number of projects per regional center has been reached MaxProjectsPerRegionalCenterReached
 /// Jobs eligibles array is empty
 JobEligiblesIsEmpty
 /// JOb eligible name is required